rweickelt/qst/doc/usage.rst

 properties, methods, signals and slots.

 A versatile probe item is the :cpp:class:`ProcessProbe`.
 It can invoke programs on the local computer and monitor their execution.
-A very simple testcase that runs GNU Make on a Makefile in the current folder would look like this:
+A very simple test case that runs GNU Make on a Makefile in the current folder would look like this:

 ..  literalinclude:: ../examples/tutorial/makefile-test-simple.qml